ivanzlatinov1/WorkoutPlanSite/README.md

-# *Workout Plan Hub*
+# *Workout Plan Site*

-Welcome to *Workout Plan Hub*, your go-to platform for creating and customizing workout plans to achieve your fitness goals.
-Whether you're a beginner looking to kickstart your fitness journey or an experienced athlete aiming for specific results, Workout Plan Hub has you covered.
+Welcome to *Workout Plan Site*, your go-to platform for creating and customizing workout plans to achieve your fitness goals.
+Whether you're a beginner looking to kickstart your fitness journey or an experienced athlete aiming for specific results, Workout Plan Site has you covered.

 # *Features*